-The presiding officer of the Academic Senate shall be the President.
-All members of the Academic Senate [except those explicitly excluded in Section 5.4.1 and 5.4.2, below] shall have the right to vote.
-The Academic Senate shall be empowered to act for the Academic Faculty in all matters except the appeal of a Presidential veto.
+The President shall be the presiding officer of the Academic Senate.
+All members of the Academic Senate, except those explicitly excluded below, shall have the right to vote.
+The Academic Senate shall be empowered to act for the Academic Faculty in all matters except the appeal of a Presidential veto of an action by the Academic Faculty in a meeting of that body.